-We record a valuation allowance when we believe all or a portion of our deferred income tax assets will not be realized.
+We record a valuation allowance or reserve for an uncertain tax position when we believe all or a portion of our deferred income tax assets will not be realized.
 In assessing the realizability of our deferred income tax assets, management considers whether some portion or all of the deferred income tax assets will be realized based on a more-likely-than-not standard of judgment.
-The ultimate realization of deferred income tax assets is dependent upon our ability to generate future taxable income during the periods in which our deferred income tax assets are deductible.
+The ultimate realization of deferred income tax assets is dependent upon our ability to generate future taxable income during the periods in which our deferred income tax assets are deductible or our tax credits can be utilized.
 Management considers the scheduled reversal of deferred income tax liabilities, projected future taxable income and tax planning strategies in making this assessment, estimates of which may be imprecise due to unforeseen future events or conditions outside of our control, including changes in commodity prices or changes to tax laws and regulations.
 The amount of deferred income tax assets considered realizable could change based upon the amounts of taxable income actually generated, or as estimates of future taxable income change.
-As of December 31, 2023, we have recognized a valuation allowance of \$55 million related to Colorado, Oklahoma and West Virginia state NOL carryforwards that we do not expect to realize due to expected future reduced income tax apportionment in those states.
+As of December 31, 2024, we have recognized a valuation allowance of \$43 million related to Colorado, Oklahoma and West Virginia state NOL carryforwards that we do not expect to realize due to expected future reduced income tax apportionment in those states.
+In addition, as of December 31, 2024, we have recorded a reserve for uncertain tax positions of \$54 million related to our R&D tax credits.

-The calculation of deferred income tax assets and liabilities involves uncertainties in the application of complex tax laws and regulations.
-We recognize in our financial statements those tax positions which we believe are more-likely-than-not to be sustained upon examination by the Internal Revenue Service or state revenue authorities.
-We believe that the estimates and assumptions related to income taxes are critical because the assumptions and estimates required to assess the likelihood that our deferred income tax assets will be recovered from future taxable income, as well as the amount and timing of a valuation allowance on our deferred income tax assets is an exercise in judgement and susceptible to change as circumstances warrant.
-These assumptions affect deferred income tax liability and income tax expense and, if changed, could have a material effect on the Company's financial position and results of operations.
+The calculation of deferred income tax assets and liabilities involves uncertainties in the application of complex tax laws and regulations, as well as judgement on the amount of financial statement benefit recorded for uncertain tax positions.
+We recognize in our financial statements those tax positions which we believe are more-likely-than-not to be sustained upon examination by the IRS or state revenue authorities.
+We believe that the estimates and assumptions related to income taxes are critical because of the assumptions and estimates required to assess the likelihood that our deferred income tax assets will be recovered from future taxable income, as well as the judgement required to determine the amount and timing of a valuation allowance on our deferred income tax assets and reserve for uncertain tax positions.
+These assumptions affect deferred income tax liability and income tax (expense) benefit and, if changed, could have a material effect on the Company's financial position and results of operations.